IBM/FoodTrackerBackend/DeployToCloud.md

 ### Option 2: IBM Cloud DevOps Pipelines

-In order to use the IBM Cloud DevOps pipelines to build, test and deploy your project, you need to host your project in a Git repositiory that is visible to IBM Cloud.
+In order to use the IBM Cloud DevOps pipelines to build, test and deploy your project, you need to host your project in a Git repository that is visible to IBM Cloud.
 The easiest way to do this is using GitHub.

 #### Create a GitHub project
 1. Go to your GitHub account
    http://github.com
 2. Go to your profile by clicking on your avatar in the top right hand corner.
-3. Select the "Repositorites" tab
+3. Select the "Repositories" tab
 4. Select the green "New" button
 5. Give your repository a name and press "Create repository"
 **Note:** Keep this page for use later